DavidCks/r3f-vrm/README.md

 ### FocusManager

-The `FocusManager` controls the camera's focus on the VRM model's head, providing smooth transitions and offsets.
+The `FocusManager` controls the camera's focus on the VRM model's head with smooth transitions and offsets.

 #### Methods